How do I get an Allotment?

 Applying for an allotment

 You can apply for an allotment plot by contacting us.
 This includes allotments managed by us and allotment societies.
-You must be over 18 and live in Rotherham to apply.
-If the allotment is managed the RAA, the Allotment Support Assist will do lettings.
+You must be over 18, live in Rotherham and pay your council tax to RMBC to apply.
+If the allotment is managed by the RAA, the Allotment Support Assistant will do lettings.
 If the site is society-managed, your details can be passed onto the relevant site secretary with your permission.

 The annual rent period for allotments runs from 1st January to 31st December.
 Yearly rental invoices are usually sent out in December with a deadline for payment by the end of March.
 Direct-managed plots are charged per square metre so rents do vary from plot to plot – approximately £45 – £120 per year.
 Society-managed sites set their own annual rents.
 There will also be a water charge if the site has a water supply.
 New tenants will be sent an invoice at the point of taking on the plot and gate keys can be sent once this has been paid.
 A £5 refundable deposit is required for the key which will be refunded if returned.
 Tenants should not pass keys onto anyone else, except co-workers.